Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

-The KVI analysis in Fig. \ref{fig:KVIanalysis} demonstrates that the enablers determined by the KG method for the 6G E2E system improve the industial productivity and efficiency.
+The KVI analysis in Fig. \ref{fig:KVIanalysis} demonstrates that the enablers determined by the KG method for the 6G E2E system improve the industrial productivity and efficiency.
 This is achieved via low downtimes and automation, which is also visible in the enabler to KVI mapping in Table \ref{tab:catmap}.
 These enablers also provide improved monetization and reduction in OPEX.
 Additionally, adequate trust, security and privacy based enablers have been selected by the KG method, thus provisioning satisfactory level of trustworthiness, privacy and security.
 Next, the designed 6G E2E system also consists of satisfactory number of enablers to reduce energy usage and material usage\slash waste.
 One of the main drawbacks within the set of selected enablers is the lack of enablers to further improve workplace safety.
 Hence, as part of the pragmatic consideration step the \textit{Pcell recovery} enabler, which was discarded during the KPI-based pruning step due to low KPI fulfillment criteria, is reintroduced.
 It provisions enhanced safety characteristics, as it will enable service continuity and connectivity for COBOTs even if the primary serving cell becomes blocked.
 This is done by moving the connection to a secondary cell.
+Consequently, it also improves the overall KVI coverage offered by the set of selected enablers.
 This enabler is categorized as part of the \textit{Flexible radio interface and protocol} enabler category.

+The final list of the 82 selected enablers can be found in Annex-C of \cite{hexa_D25}.
+This set of enablers represents a design-time candidate pool for 6G E2E system design.
+Even at design time, pruning provides tangible benefits by reducing the integration and verification burden of the E2E system (e.g., fewer candidate interfaces, fewer cross-domain dependencies to validate, and reduced orchestration complexity), which translates into lower engineering effort and cost.
+The enablers removed during pruning are primarily redundant for the COBOTs use case because they either exhibit low overall KPI and KVI impact under the selected thresholds or provide functionality that is already covered by higher-impact retained enablers.

+Table~\ref{tab:baseline_kpi_kvi} summarizes how the proposed KG-based approach improves over the closest baselines, i.e., a KPI-only selection obtained via KPI-threshold pruning and a blueprint-level reference enabler list from \cite{hexa2_D23}.
+Relative to KPI-only pruning, the proposed approach preserves KPI feasibility while making KVI coverage explicit and allowing targeted reintroduction of enablers to close gaps (e.g., safety).
+Relative to \cite{hexa2_D23} blueprint-level selection, our method provides a requirement-driven and auditable procedure that explicitly considers both KPIs and KVIs through scoring, pruning, and coverage analysis.
+This proposed approach is consequently able to provision justification as to why enablers are retained or reintroduced for any given use case.